Quintessence-dominated cyclic universe with negative cosmological constant: Energy conditions

-The classical linear energy conditions (ECs) \cite{ec11,ec12}, and the new nonlinear ECs (if semi-classical quantum effects exists) \cite{ec,FEC1, FEC2, detec} can be used to test the physical acceptability of the current model.
+The classical linear energy conditions \cite{ec11,ec12}, and the new nonlinear energy conditions (if semi-classical quantum effects exists) \cite{ec,FEC1, FEC2} can be used to test the physical acceptability of the current model.
 The linear conditions are the null $\rho + p\geq 0$; weak $\rho \geq 0$, $\rho + p\geq 0$; strong $\rho + 3p\geq 0$ and dominant $\rho \geq \left|p\right|$.
-Because they can not be generally valid, they can't be considered as fundamental physics \cite{ec2,parc}.
-We consider the nonlinear conditions as follows (i) The flux energy condition (FEC): $\rho^2 \geq p_i^2$ \cite{FEC1, FEC2}, first presented in \cite{FEC1}. (ii) The determinant energy condition (DETEC): $ \rho . \Pi p_i \geq 0$ \cite{detec}. (ii) The trace-of-square energy condition (TOSEC): $\rho^2 + \sum p_i^2 \geq 0$ \cite{detec}.
-Because the model includes quantum effects represented in the quantum potential, we may only take the validity of the nonlinear conditions into consideration.
-Figure (\ref{fig:cassim5}) shows that they are all satisfied through each cycle.
+Although they work extremely well in classical gravity, they get violated by semi-classical quantum effects and can not be generally valid \cite{ec2}.
+The highly restrictive SEC states that gravity should always be attractive which does not apply when describing the present cosmic acceleration phase and throughout inflation.
+The NEC is not violated for the present model.
+Due to the existence of quantum effects represented in the quantum potential, we consider the validity of the following nonlinear conditions (i) The flux energy condition (FEC): $\rho^2 \geq p_i^2$ \cite{FEC1, FEC2}, first presented in Ref.~\cite{FEC1}. (ii) The determinant energy condition (DETEC): $ \rho . \Pi p_i \geq 0$ \cite{ec}. (ii) The trace-of-square energy condition (TOSEC): $\rho^2 + \sum p_i^2 \geq 0$ \cite{ec}.
+Figure~\ref{fig:camir55} shows that they are all satisfied through each cycle.